 - Avoid malware and related malicious software (spyware, ransomware, etc.)

 - Proceed in the event of malware attacks

 - Engage on social media following a corporate crisis

 - Share on-brand and approved content

-If your brand is worried about full-scale malware attacks, hacks, or bad press, weave crisis communications training into your policy and education.
-This should cover exactly what to do in the event of a hack or PR disaster on social and how to recover with minimal damage.
+If your brand is worried about full-scale malware attacks, hacks, or bad press, weave crisis communications training into your policy and training—detailing what to do in the event of a hack or PR disaster on social.

 4. Put someone in charge